 Car owners are required to purchase the following types of insurance before they can operate a vehicle:

-- Property damage liability (PDL) in the amount of at least $10,000.
+- Property damage liability (PDL) for at least $10,000.
 This pays for damage if you are at fault and damage someone else’s car.
 It does not pay repair or replacement damages for your own vehicle.

 - Personal injury protection (PIP).
 You must have $10,000 in coverage.
 Florida is a no-fault state.
 This means that PIP insurance pays for your medical bills and lost wages regardless of who caused the accident.
 More precisely, PIP pays 80% of your medical bills.
 It pays 60% of your lost wages.
 PIP only pays up to the policy amount.